neelsmith/cite-write/docs/index.md

 ### Working with objects and images

-- using the `CitableText` module to work with CITE2 URNs
+- using the `CitableObject` module to work with CITE2 URNs
 - using the `CitableImage` module to work with citable image data
 - using the `CitableCollection` module to work with collections of citable objects